thejoshwolfe/yazl/README.md

 See `addFile()` for the meaning of `mtime`, `mode`, `compress`, `compressionLevel`, `forceZip64Format`, and `fileComment`.
 If `size` is given, it will be checked against the actual number of bytes in the `readStream`, and an error will be emitted if there is a mismatch.
+See the documentation on `calculatedTotalSizeCallback` for why the `size` option exists.

 Note that yazl will `.pipe()` data from `readStream`, so be careful using `.on('data')`.
 In certain versions of node, `.on('data')` makes `.pipe()` behave incorrectly.